 APD Violence and Conflict Resolution

 Nisha Ghosh joined SI Poona in 2002 and moved to form SI Pune Metro East in 2010.
-As founder president of the new club she brought her experience of 8 years to the table as did 5 others and have since worked around the clock to make it a force of good standing.
+As founder president of the new club she brought her experience of 8 years to the table as did 5 others and has since worked around the clock to make it a force of good standing.

 As a writer and former journalist, she has used her writing skills for doing almost all the content to showcase what the club does and achieves.
 She contributes regularly to blogs for SI Global Voice as well as the SIGBI website.
 Nisha has had the fortune of doing a presentation for the UN Advocacy Officer at the UNODC office in Geneva.
-As the first Indian on the Soroptimist CSW delegation in 2015, Nisha made a presentation on Domestic Violence – as one of the parallel events.
+As the first Indian on the Soroptimist CSW delegation in 2015, Nisha made a presentation on Domestic Violence – at one of the parallel events.
 She was the first Indian on the Federation team as Friendship Link Coordinator and now one of the first Indians on the Programme team as APD.

 At club level, she has served as PAC, Communications Officer and now Membership Officer.
 For this role she made a video film for ‘Ask me why I’m a Soroptimist’ competition.